Geometric quantification of multiparty entanglement through orthogonality of vectors: Geometric Conditions for separable and maximally entangled states

-Different LBPS classes yield various maximally entangled states from the GHZ class (listed in Table \ref{table}).
-It can be seen that states obtained from the first two symmetric LBPS class are mutually orthogonal GHZ like states, that form a complete orthogonal basis on the eight dimensional Hilbert space.

 Using the entanglement measure of \cite{bhaskara2017generalized}, we have been able to find states corresponding to the maximally entangled states as the geometry corresponding to the extrema (separable and maximally entangled states) are well defined.
-For other entangled states, the corresponding geometry is not unique, so one cannot find states that do not correspond to maximum value of the measure, the highly entangled W-state is one such example,
+Given a non-extremal global entanglement, a natural configuration cannot be assigned to the post-measurement vectors since various combination of vector norms and angles between the post-measurement vectors can span same area.
+Therefore, one cannot find states that do not correspond to maximum value of the measure, the highly entangled W-state is one such example,

 W-state satisfies all the orthogonality criteria for the maximally entangled state, but does not satisfy the equality of sides criterion, and hence its configuration does not correspond to that of maximal entanglement.
-In terms of persistence of entanglement, the GHZ like states are more like W- state, as both show robustness of entanglement under loss of any single qubit.
-This interesting property of GHZ like states differentiates it from GHZ states.
+The length of the post measurement vectors are unequal and are in the ratio of $\sqrt{2}:1$.
+For states which do not belong to the extremum ones, we cannot ascribe the geometry of the state without knowing the state a prori.
+The global entanglement for W state is not maximal and has value $2\sqrt{2}$ as compared to $3$ for GHZ and GHZ like states.

-In order to characterise the genuine three party distributive entanglement in three qubit pure states $|\psi_{ABC}\rangle$, one can use the 3-tangle, which is a polynomial invariant quantity under permutation of qubits, follows from the Coffman–Kundu–Wooter's inequality \cite{coffman2000distributed} :
+In order to characterise the genuine three party distributive entanglement in three qubit pure states $|\psi_{ABC}\rangle$, one can use the 3-tangle, which is a polynomial invariant quantity under permutation of qubits, follows from the Coffman–Kundu–Wooter's inequality $C_{A \mid B C}^{2}\geq C_{A \mid B}^{2}+C_{A \mid C}^{2}$ \cite{coffman2000distributed}.
+Here $C_{A \mid B C}^{2}$ corresponds to the squared concurrence corresponding to the bi-partition $A| BC$, and $C_{A \mid B(C)}^{2} $ is the square concurrence between A and B(C).
+If the qubits $A$, $B$ and $C$ are entangled, the residual entanglement or 3-tangle is given by :